Banknotes of the Philippine peso: English Series (1949–1971)

+For table standards, see the banknote specification table.

 Pilipino Series (1969–1974)

 The Pilipino Series banknotes is the name used to refer to Philippine banknotes issued by the Central Bank of the Philippines from 1969 to 1977, during the term of President Ferdinand Marcos Sr. This series represented a radical change from the English series by undergoing Filipinization and a design change.
 It was succeeded by the Ang Bagong Lipunan Series of banknotes, to which it shared a similar design.
 The lowest denomination of the series is 1-piso and the highest is 100-piso.